- Companies of the Group

 Director since 2005

 Mr. Orr was appointed President and Chief Executive Officer of Power Financial in 2005.
-He also serves as a Director of Power Corporation and is a Director and Chairman of a number of Power Financial subsidiaries, including Great-West Lifeco, London Life, Canada Life, Putnam Investments, IGM Financial, Investors Group, and Mackenzie Financial.
+He also serves as a Director of Power Corporation and is a Director and Chairman of a number of Power Financial subsidiaries, including Great-West Lifeco, Great-West Life, Great-West Life & Annuity, London Life, Canada Life Financial, Canada Life, Putnam Investments, IGM Financial, Investors Group and Mackenzie.

 Mr. Orr is active in a number of community and business organizations.
 He holds a Bachelor of Arts - Honors Business Administration (HBA) degree from the Richard Ivey School of Business in London, Ontario.

 Director since 2010

-Since 2003, Mrs. Roy has been an invited Fellow at CIRANO, the Centre interuniversitaire de recherche en analyse des organizations and was nominated Chair of the Board in 2012.
-She was the President of the Conseil des arts de Montréal from 2006 to 2012.
+Since 2003, Mrs. Roy has been an invited Fellow at CIRANO, the Centre interuniversitaire de recherche en analyse des organisations and was nominated Chair of the Board in 2012.
+She was the President of the Conseil des arts de Montréal of the Conseil des arts de Montréal from 2006 to 2012.
 She serves as a director of Intact Financial Corporation, Montréal International, and the Université de Montréal, where she has acted as Chancellor and Chair of the Board since 2007.